 Wiltshire Council's aim is to protect and conserve Wiltshire's countryside heritage and provide facilities, access and opportunities for people to enjoy it.

-To find out more about dog walking in Wiltshire, download our dog walkers’ guide on the right-hand side of this page.
+To find out more about dog walking in Wiltshire, download our dog walkers’ guide in the downloads section of this page.

 The council's countryside and rights of way team runs a range of events throughout the year to encourage more people to visit and enjoy the countryside.
 The wide range of activities offer something for everyone, whatever your interest, age or ability.

 To contact us about any of our countryside events, please email email@example.com or call 01225 718647.
-You can also download the countryside events leaflet on the right-hand side of this page.Close
+You can also download the countryside events leaflet from the downloads secion on this page.Close

 We directly own, lease and manage a number of countryside sites across Wiltshire that are open to the public for quiet recreation and enjoyment.
 Some sites are countryside destinations in their own right, while others provide gateways to the wider countryside.
 Many of the sites have high nature conservation, landscape, archaeological, historical or recreational value.
 Our sites include: